Yukodeng/620-midterm/README.md

 #### **1.1 Title Keyword Search**

-Each clinical study has a brief description (stored in the "brief_title" column).
+Each clinical study has a brief description (stored in the “brief_title” column).
 We add a widget to the UI:
 `textInput("brief_title_kw", "Enter title keywords")` to allow users search for one or multiple keywords separated by commas.

-Calling the function `query_kwds(studies, kwds, "brief_title")`, which is defined in the `ct-util.R` file, will transform the keyword(s) into a SQL-style query to filter entries in the "studies" data table whose values in the "brief_title" column match with the keyword(s).
+Calling the function `query_kwds(studies, kwds, "brief_title")`, which is defined in the `ct-util.R` file, will transform the keyword(s) into a SQL-style query to filter entries in the “studies” data table whose values in the “brief_title” column match with the keyword(s).
 The utility of this function can be generalized beyond this application to other databases.

 An example search is shown below:

-**Enter title keywords:**\
-Treatment, NSCLC
+**Enter title keywords:**  Treatment, NSCLC

 ``` r
 query_kwds(studies, c("Treatment", "NSCLC"), "brief_title", match_all = T) |>